wadi-chemkhi/diffbot-java-client/README.md

 1.`public Object callApi(String api,ResponseType responseType,String url) throws IOException`

-This method returns a raw json manipulation Object that can be either json.org's JSONObject or Jackson's JsonNode ,if preferred.
+This method returns a raw json manipulation Object that can be either json.org's JSONObject or Jackson's JsonNode, if preferred.
-The choice can be made using the DiffbotClient.ResponseType enumeration : `public enum ResponseType{ Jackson, JSONObject }` Usage example :
+The choice can be made using the DiffbotClient.ResponseType enumeration : `public enum ResponseType{ Jackson, JSONObject }`

+Usage example :
 ```java
 DiffbotClient client = new DiffbotClient(testToken);